-For more information, see Income Tax Ruling ITR 96-4 at www.azdor.gov.
+For more information, see Income Tax Ruling ITR 96-4.

 B. Qualified Wood Stove, Wood Fireplace, or Gas Fired Fireplace

 Arizona law provides a subtraction for converting an existing fireplace to one of the following.

 - a qualified wood stove

 - a qualified wood fireplace

 - a gas fired fireplace and non-optional equipment directly related to its operation